trialandsuccess/su6/README.md

 ```

 All keys are optional.
 Note that if you have both an `include` as well as an `exclude`, all the tools in `include` will
 run and `exclude` will be fully ignored.
+Additionally, the order in which the checks are defined in 'include', is the order in which they will run (in `all`
+and `fix`)

 ### Github Action